What it means

 Decision utility

-LTV is not a trophy metric; it is the operating answer to whether a customer relationship is worth pursuing, serving, and compounding.
+LTV is not a trophy metric.
+It answers a plainer question: is a given customer relationship worth pursuing, serving, and growing?

 Why it matters now

 AI has made acquisition channels noisier, content cheaper, and buyer attention harder to hold.
-That makes LTV more important, not less, because the companies that win will not simply generate more leads; they will attract better customers, retain them longer, and expand them with less friction.
+That makes LTV more important, not less, because the companies that win will not simply generate more leads.
+They will attract better customers, keep them longer, and expand them with less friction.

 | Signal | Weak read | Strong read |